Tonyzhou98/concept-spurious-correlation/README.md

 # Spurious correlation at the concept level

-*Paper*: Explore Spurious Correlations at the Concept Level in Language Models for Text Classification (ACL 2024)
+Paper: Explore Spurious Correlations at the Concept Level in Language Models for Text Classification (ACL 2024)

 Link: https://arxiv.org/pdf/2311.08648